 Tribal affiliation, religious and personal relationships are very important in Mauritanian society.
 Nepotism, clientelism and other forms of corruption are widespread, also within the government.
 Anti-corruption campaigns have only focused on minor figures.
-Journalists investigating specific cases of corruption involving state authorities or state-owned companies have been intimidated, detained and accused of defamation (BTI 2020, p.12).
+Journalists investigating specific cases of corruption involving state authorities or state-owned companies have been intimidated, detained and accused of defamation.
 Powerful people with connections to the army and presidency can enrich themselves and act with impunity.